 Joshua is a somewhat small city located in the state of Texas.
 With a population of 6,066 people and five constituent neighborhoods, Joshua is the 321st largest community in Texas.

-Unlike some cities, Joshua isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Joshua are a mix of both white- and blue-collar jobs.
+Joshua is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Joshua is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Joshua who work in office and administrative support (14.87%), management occupations (11.40%), and healthcare (8.45%).
+There are especially a lot of people living in Joshua who work in office and administrative support (16.41%), management occupations (11.31%), and sales jobs (8.97%).

-Joshua is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Joshua doesn't have a public transportation system that people use for their commute.

-The per capita income in Joshua in 2010 was $24,819, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $99,276 for a family of four.
+The per capita income in Joshua in 2010 was $26,492, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $105,968 for a family of four.
 However, Joshua contains both very wealthy and poor people as well.

+Joshua is a somewhat ethnically-diverse city.
 The people who call Joshua home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Joshua residents report their race to be White, followed by Native American.
+The greatest number of Joshua residents report their race to be White, followed by Black or African-American.
 Joshua also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.02% of the city’s residents.
-Important ancestries of people in Joshua include German, English, Italian, and French .
+People of Hispanic or Latino origin account for 10.12% of the city’s residents.
+Important ancestries of people in Joshua include English, German, Italian, and French .

 The most common language spoken in Joshua is English.
 Other important languages spoken here include Spanish and African languages.